modmore/docs/en/01_Commerce/v1/10_Reports.md

 ### Financial Reports

 The **Daily Sales** report summarises the daily shop revenue over a period of time.
 The report allows selecting a period for which to load the data, varying from 24 hours to 1 year, or all sales.
 The Sales report offers a Sales Chart, which is a line chart showing the sales data.

+The **Tax Summary** report creates a summary of the taxes collected in a certain timeframe.
+This groups the tax collected records together by their tax code, and is useful for quickly preparing your tax reports.

 The **Taxes Collected** report will create an export containing all individual order item tax records (i.e. the tax charged on each individual order item).